 6-Absence of Guilt

 These children can be very disrespectful and say or do horrible things with absolutely no qualms.
 They show a disregard for the targeted parent’s feelings and emotions they lack any empathy.
-The lack of empathy is prevalent in most all cases of PA and incredible destructive to the child.
+The lack of empathy is prevalent in most all cases of PA and incredibly destructive to the child.

 Borrowed scenarios refers to how a child tells a story about something that happened.
 Their story will be the exact same story their preferred parent has described.
 In other words, if we’re doing an evaluation, we might interview the preferred parent.
 They might tell us about something that happened with the targeted parent.
 Then later, we interview the child and the child gives exactly the same story and will sometimes even use identical words.